 “The Islamic Development Bank supports the implementation of sustainable transport in its member countries in Asia and many other regions of the world.
 In our new transport policy, we stress the need for developing transport solutions that contribute to human inclusion and population prosperity while focusing on efficiency and environmental sustainability.”

-– Mohammed Alsayed, Manager, Economic Infrastructure, Islamic Development Bank and SLoCaT Foundation Board of Directors member
+– Mohammed Alsayed, Manager, Public Private Partnership Division, Islamic Development Bank and SLoCaT Foundation Board of Directors member

 Among measures to avoid unnecessary trips, the Greater Kuala Lumpur Metropolitan Area pursues transit-oriented development through the newly opened mass rapid transit system, leading to better access of the stations.
 Singapore supports since 2015 the transformation of streets into car-free, vibrant public spaces through its ‘Streets for People’ program.
 In 2018 and 2019 the Raahgiri Day, a car-free day event, expanded to more cities in India than ever before.